Cruel Practices in Farm Animal Husbandry

 Intensive farming systems are causing severe animal cruelty

-Animals receive only the bare essential veterinary care and are commonly subjected to cruel and painful mutilations, such as dehorning or castration, without any pain relief.
-They are fed with high-concentrate feed opposed to a species-appropriate quality diet which would only be essential for maintaining their physical health, but also gives them the possibility to express their natural behavior.
-In addition, they do not have access to an outdoor area or pasture and instead are kept in tight cages or stalls, which are lacking in basic amenities – such as clean and soft lying space, crucial for digestion and claw health5, as well as for facilitating natural demeanor such as comfort behavior.
-The animals, which are kept outside – for example, cattle in feedlots, are in an even worse position, as they face muddy conditions and heat stress that come with the lack of an actual shelter6.
+Most farmed animals experience negative states of welfare throughout their lives and cannot fulfil their basic needs.
+Young animals are usually separated from their mothers at a very young age and are then reared artificially and kept individually.
+This is highly detrimental to their health1,2 as they should be kept in social groups.
+Many animals receive just the bare essential veterinary care and are commonly subjected to cruel and painful mutilations, e.g. dehorning or castration, without anesthesia and any pain relief.
+They receive a high-concentrate diet as opposed to a species-appropriate quality diet, which is not only essential for maintaining their physical health, but also gives them the possibility to express their natural behavior.
+They mostly have no access to an outdoor area or pasture, but are kept in tight cages or stalls, which are lacking in basic amenities.
+For cattle, pigs, sheep and goats, clean and soft lying space is crucial for the fulfillment of species-specific resting and comfort behavior and claw health as well as for digestion when it comes to ruminants.
+For poultry, elevated resting is essential to fulfill species-specific resting behavior.
+However, animals which are kept outside – e.g. cattle in feedlots – sometimes are no better off, as they face muddy conditions and/or heat stress that come with the lack of an actual shelter3.

-Once the animals reach a certain stage in production, they are transported for hours, days, or even weeks – either by land or sea, and then slaughtered – not necessarily with prior stunning of the animal.
-Both the transport and the whole slaughtering process are escorted by pain, suffering and distress (sick and stranded animals on vessels, slaughterhouse scandals, slaughtering without stunning, etc.).
+Once the animals reach a certain stage in their ‘production’, a lot of them are transported for hours, days, or even weeks, often across several country borders either by land or sea.
+They are then often slaughtered inappropriately in conditions with poor or no animal welfare regulations, most even without prior stunning.
+Both the transport and the slaughter process cause enormous pain, suffering and distress.

 All these cruel practices are common to all kinds of farmed animals worldwide, with slight differentiations amongst species (see below).